Military police occupying slums in Rio de Janeiro, in a new wave of terror against poor people.

 The city of Rio decided to demolish more houses, without notifying the people living in them first.
 They plan to destroy even more houses in the slums for the Olympic Park.

-Over the past weeks a new round of police terror was unleashed against the favelas, after cops evicted poor people who were occupying a building, injuring several of them.
+police terror was unleashed against the favelas, after cops evicted poor people who were occupying a building, injuring several of them.

 Military police threatening residents in favelas.